Pat Rehn

 Pat Rehn (born 1965 or 1966) is a Canadian politician who was elected in the 2019 Alberta general election to represent the electoral district of Lesser Slave Lake in the 30th Alberta Legislature.
 Elected as a member of the United Conservative Party (UCP), he was removed from caucus and banned from running for the party after a history of alleged poor representation of his constituency and ignoring public health advisories against non-essential international travel during the COVID-19 pandemic in Alberta.
 He later rejoined caucus after an internal caucus vote.

+UCP MLA Pat Rehn announced Jan.
+14, 2023, that he will not be running for re-election for the Lesser Slave Lake seat in the 2023 Alberta general election.